NinaFatehi/Fashion-MNIST/README.md

 # Fashion-MNIST
-In this repository, Singular Value Decomposition (SVD) is applied on Fashion-MNIST dataset.
+In this repository, Singular Value Decomposition (SVD), K-means is applied on Fashion-MNIST dataset.

 - SVD function is used to reduce the number of dimensions of the training data set so that it explains just above 90% of the total variance.